britishgas-engineering/ember-data-has-many-through/README.md

 ## hasManyThroughNonObject

-Given an Ember-Data `parent` model with a hasMany `children` relationship on a `child` model that itself has a hasMany `childrenOfChild` relationship, then you can use the `hasManyThrough` computed property provided by this addon to concatenate all the `childrenOfChild` of `child` models into a single `childrenOfChild` property on the `parent` model.
+Given an Ember-Data `parent` model with a hasMany `children` relationship on a `child` model that has a `simpleArray` Ember array, then you can use the `hasManyThroughNonObject` computed property provided by this addon to concatenate all the `simpleArray` of `child` models into a single `simpleArray` property on the `parent` model.

 ``````javascript
 // models/parent.js